hashkat/hashkat/docs/README.md

-Here contains the write-up, images, and input files used in the #k@ documentation found on http://docs.hashkat.org/en/latest/.
-Some aspects of the documentation due eventually have to be fixed however.
+This directory contains the write-up, images, and input files used in the ***#k@*** documentation found on http://docs.hashkat.org/en/latest/.
+Some aspects of the documentation do need to be fixed however.
 These include:

 * Tutorial 13 needs to be fixed (Scenario 1 - tweet and follow rates not working properly; Scenario 2 - needs agent type region weight enhancement); referred to as final tutorial, which may of course change